neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Closeness centrality is a way of detecting nodes that are able to spread information very efficiently through a graph.

+.. py:function:: gds.closeness.mutate.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.closeness.stats(G: Graph, **config: Any) -> Series[Any]

     Closeness centrality is a way of detecting nodes that are able to spread information very efficiently through a graph.

+.. py:function:: gds.closeness.stats.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.closeness.stream(G: Graph, **config: Any) -> DataFrame

     Closeness centrality is a way of detecting nodes that are able to spread information very efficiently through a graph.

+.. py:function:: gds.closeness.stream.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.closeness.write(G: Graph, **config: Any) -> Series[Any]

     Closeness centrality is a way of detecting nodes that are able to spread information very efficiently through a graph.

+.. py:function:: gds.closeness.write.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.closeness.harmonic.mutate(G: Graph, **config: Any) -> DataFrame